 Metallica is probably the most recognizable Heavy Metal band in the world.
-With over 59 million sold in the U.S. and 90 million globally Metallica has established itself as the premier heavy metal outfit.
+With over 59 million albums sold in the U.S. and 90 million globally Metallica has established itself as the premier heavy metal outfit.
 Still touring and releasing music to this day, their latest album Hardwired to Self-Destruct was released in November of last year, Metallica shows no signs of stopping anytime soon.
 However, the journey to achieve this massive amount of success has not been an easy one.
-Fired band mates swearing revenge, deadly accidents claiming and nearly-claiming the lives of members within the band, and a legions of fans who claim the band turned their back on them and sold their souls for a dollar and a dime.
+Fired band mates swearing revenge, deadly accidents claiming and nearly-claiming the lives of members within the band, and legions of fans who claim the band turned their back on them and sold their souls for a dollar and a dime.
 These events and more have tested the band and at times made this immortal metal outfit feel the sting of mortality.
-Through it all the band stayed strong and continued to persevere releasing new music and showing the world that there is no stopping this metal behemoth simply known as Metallica.
+Through it all the band stayed strong and continued to release new music.
+Showing the world that there is no stopping this metal behemoth simply known as Metallica.

-Metallica was formed by drummer Lars Ulrich and frontman James Hetfield in 1981.
+Metallica was formed by drummer Lars Ulrich and front-man James Hetfield in 1981.
 Lars had put a listing in a local newspaper looking for metal musicians who drew inspiration from bands like Tygers of Pan Tan, Diamond Head, and Iron Maiden.
 The two met and eventually formed Metallica with other local musicians.
-Eventually duo met guitarist Dave Mustaine and bassist Cliff Burton and Metallica solidified its lineup with Lars on drums, James on rhythm guitar/vocals, Cliff on bass, and Dave on lead guitar.
+Eventually the duo met guitarist Dave Mustaine and bassist Cliff Burton and Metallica solidified its lineup with Lars on drums, James on rhythm guitar/vocals, Cliff on bass, and Dave on lead guitar.

 Two years later the band signed a record deal with Megaforce records and traveled to New York to record their debut album.
 During that time there was a large amount of tension between the band and lead guitarist Dave Mustaine.
 Tensions rose so high that once they reached New York they bought him a bus ticket back home and informed him that he was out of the band.
-Dave took this hard, coupled with the fact that after asking his ex-band mates to not use his material they still used it he formed a new band out of spite and vowed revenge against them, that band was the pioneering thrash metal outift known as Megadeth.
+Dave took this hard, coupled with the fact that after asking his ex-band mates to not use his material they still used it.
+He formed a new band out of spite and vowed revenge against them, that band was the pioneering thrash metal outfit known as Megadeth.